 A Shepherd's Call

-God calls Amos, a shepherd and fig tree farmer in Judah, to prophesy in Israel against the people's sins, especially cheating, oppressing and enslaving the poor.
+God calls Amos, a shepherd and fig tree farmer in Judah, to prophesy in Israel against the people's sins, especially cheating, oppressing, and enslaving the poor.

-Power & Responsibility
+Power and Responsibility

-No One Like The Lord
+There is No One Like Yahweh

-Amos pleads with the people of Israel to turn from Canaan idols and worship the One True God, who made everything and delivered them out of Egypt's bonds.
+Amos pleads with the people of Israel to turn from Canaan idols and worship the one true God, who made everything and delivered them out of Egypt's bonds.

 In the Hosea and Amos, we see that worship and justice are inherently combined.
 What does this mean and how do we achieve this?
 Let’s explore these two books and find out!...